Sherwin Williams Passive is a modern, cool toned gray paint color that works with a variety of decorating styles.

 Sherwin Williams Passive walls via Home on Hill

-Passive is definitely on the cooler side – not so icy that it will make you feel freezing (thanks to its slight purple undertone) but this is definitely one you don’t want to choose if you are looking to add warmth to a room.
+Passive is definitely a cool paint color – not so icy that it will make you feel freezing (thanks to its slight purple undertone) but this is definitely one you don’t want to choose if you are looking to add warmth to a room.

-Passive has an LRV of 60 meaning it is on the lighter side, but definitely the darker side of light if that makes sense.
+Passive has a light reflective value of 60 meaning it is on the lighter side, but definitely the darker side of light if that makes sense.

 Due to Passive having slightly more depth to it – it will definitely suit a room with an average to good amount of natural or artificial light.

-Passive can tend to look dull and flat in a darker room, particularly if it’s a north facing or east facing.
+Passive can tend to look dull and flat in a darker room without much light, particularly if it’s north facing or east facing.

 kid's homework area with white wainscoting and wall above painted sw passive

-Passive has a wonderful range of undertones.
-This color tends to lean more towards purple and blue but in some lights it will show up a slight green too.
+Passive has a wonderful range of cool undertones.
+This color tends to lean more towards purple and blue but in some lights it will show up a slight green, too.

 As mentioned before, even with this large range of undertones, passive does tend to have an overall cool impression.
-Not freezing, but definitely cool.
+Not freezing, but definitely a cool color.

-Make sure to go for cool white trim to really make the most of that calm, airy feel.
+Make sure to go for crisp white trim to really make the most of that calm, airy feel.

-A good choice would be Sherwin Williams Extra White, or Sherwin Williams Pure White (which pretty much works with any wall color!).
+A great choice would be Sherwin Williams Extra White, or Sherwin Williams Pure White (which pretty much works with any wall color!).

 Is Passive a Good Exterior Paint Color?